A brief history of the Academic Associates® Reading Program

 About The President

 Faith Manguba began her career as a classroom teacher.
-After teaching for several years and seeing the need for students to learn to read, she started her own reading business, using the Academic Associates® Reading Course to teach kids to read.
+After teaching for several years and seeing the need for students to learn to read, she started her own reading business, using the Academic Associates® Reading Program to teach kids to read.
 She was doing this out of her home, thinking she’d only teach one to two students for a while.
 However, the program was so successful that she went from teaching two students in February to 30 by summer.

 With her growing clientele, Faith needed a space of her own.
 Her first stand-alone center opened in the summer of 2011 and has been able to grow her services to serve students in multiple communities and various schools.
 Since starting, she has had the privilege to serve hundreds of students- teaching non-readers and turning them into readers.
-Faith became president of the Academic Associates® Reading Course in June 2016.
+Faith became president of the Academic Associates® Reading Program in June 2016.

 Students generally receive instruction at least twice a week for one hour per session